VeridisEst/dotfiles/nvim/README.md

 - Start Neovim! <br>
 `nvim`
 - Ignore all the errors
-- Clone this dotfile to yours in: <br>
+- Clone this dotfile to yours in:
 `~/.config/nvim`
 - Succes!